dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/redshift-setup.md

 The[ autocommit mode](https://www.psycopg.org/docs/connection.html#connection.autocommit) is useful to execute commands that run outside a transaction.
 Connection objects used in Python must have `autocommit = True` to run operations such as `CREATE DATABASE`, and `VACUUM`. `autocommit` is off by default in `redshift_connector`, but we've changed this default to `True` to ensure certain macros run successfully in your dbt project.

-If desired, you can define a seperate target with `autocommit=True` as such:
+If desired, you can define a separate target with `autocommit=True` as such:

 <File name='~/.dbt/profiles.yml'>